akka/akka/akka-docs-new/src/main/paradox/guide/actors-intro.md

 ![actors interact with each other by sending messages](diagrams/actor_graph.png)

 An important consequence of passing messages instead of calling methods is that messages have no return value.
 By sending a message, an actor delegates work to another actor.
-As we saw in [The illusion of a call stack], if it expected a return value, the sending actor would either need to block (issue: locks and sacrifice of a thread), or to execute the other actor's work on the same thread (issue: "snakes-in-a-maze").
+As we saw in @ref:[The illusion of a call stack](actors-intro.md#the-illusion-of-a-call-stack), if it expected a return value, the sending actor would either need to block (issue: locks and sacrifice of a thread), or to execute the other actor's work on the same thread (issue: "snakes-in-a-maze").
 Instead, the receiving actor delivers the results in a reply message.